-Often people will ask, why not just put the home in my spouse’s name or transfer it to a family member?
+Often people will ask our attorneys, why not just put the home in my spouse's name or transfer it to a family member?
 This is a bad idea.
 The bankruptcy code allows the trustee to unwind a sale of home where it is transferred “fraudulently”.

-Once we know how much equity is in the vehicle, the same general rules from above apply.
+Once your lawyer knows how much equity is in the vehicle, the same general rules from above apply.
 Under the federal exemptions, a debtor can claim up to $4,000 for the car.
 In Massachusetts it is $7,500 ($15,000 if the debtor is disabled or above 60) and $10,000 in New Hampshire.

 But what about the lease?
 Or what about the car loan, it says I have defaulted if I enter into bankruptcy?
 We will advise clients as to whether keeping the lease is a good idea.
 Often our clients are hurting because their car lease or loan is too high.
 If it is, bankruptcy is a good time to get out of that lease or unmanageable car loan.
 The remaining debt will be forgiven, but the debtor will need to surrender the vehicle to the creditor (usually at a dealership).